vineetsarpal/polite-client-web/README.md

 # Polite

 Polite is a modern, lightweight Insurance Policy Management platform.
-This repo is the frontend web client for Polite
+This repo is the React frontend web client for Polite

 ## Features